Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 }).mount('#vueApp')
 ```

 Now, this object will contain our application state (our data) that we want to display on the page within our new component.
-To do this we simply createa key : value pair and set the key to something we will later use in the HTML.
-The value can be an empty string, but for the purpose of this post we'll set some default state:
+To do this we simply create a `key : value` pair and set the key to something we will later reference in the HTML.
+The value can be an empty string, **Object**, **Integer**, **Array**, and even a **function**.
+For the purpose of this post I'll set it to some string:

 ```js
 Vue.createApp({